About our Coalition

 Do Good Multnomah will serve as a property manager and service provider, providing on-site management 7 days/week (daytime hours) with a 24 hour contact line for emergencies.
 They will screen new residents, manage the village, provide on-site social services, housing support, and ensure village safety.

 A group of supportive neighbors called “St. Johns Welcomes the Village” is creating opportunities for engagement along multiple fronts.
-To learn more, contact us at [email protected].
+To learn more, join our private FB group here, or contact us at [email protected].